yangshun/luna/README.md

     This command will compile the markdown files in the `./posts` directory into a JSON file called `posts.json` in the `./content` directory.

-5. Open `index.html` in a webserver to view the blog.
+5. Open this directory in a webserver to view the blog.

 6. Write.
 Build.
 Deploy.
 Have fun!